teokem/guides/security.md

 ### Security Key

 Security keys such as [YubiKey](www.yubico.com) is a convenient and very safe way to avoid typing in OTPs as mentioned above.
+Far from all sites supports this, but they seems to be increasing with the introduction of the [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) standard.
 They can also store other information for strong encryption.
-[Video](https://www.youtube.com/watch?v=aAr41uSC4vs) for some inspiration.
+See [video](https://www.youtube.com/watch?v=aAr41uSC4vs) for some inspiration.

 ## Privacy